anishjha93/zerocode-wiki/After-you-have-written-all-the-tests,-what's-next.md

 </plugin>
 ```
 Then your Jenkins build goal will be as below(bit shorter than earlier).
-_(Basically, it depends on the situation and varies from project to project how teh setup should be)_

 ```java
 // ------------------------------
 // Via mvn command -